BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for both warm days and cooler evenings.
-Layers are key, as temperatures can fluctuate.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
+Comfortable walking shoes are essential as you'll be doing a lot of exploring on foot.
+Don't forget a scarf or shawl for visiting religious sites.

 Weather Details